freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/compare-scopes-of-the-var-and-let-keywords.md

 # --description--

-If you are unfamiliar with `let`, check out <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/explore-differences-between-the-var-and-let-keywords" target="_blank" rel="noopener noreferrer nofollow">this challenge about the difference bewteen <code>let</code> and <code>var</code></a>.
+If you are unfamiliar with `let`, check out <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/explore-differences-between-the-var-and-let-keywords" target="_blank" rel="noopener noreferrer nofollow">this challenge about the difference between <code>let</code> and <code>var</code></a>.

 When you declare a variable with the `var` keyword, it is declared globally, or locally if declared inside a function.